 The Oakland Family Resource Center (FRC) provides a safe and family-friendly environment for community members to seek and connect to resources in the Oakland area.
 By offering a trusted space for activities, community resources, and educational programs and services that support children and their families, the Oakland FRC helps to strengthen families and build healthier neighborhoods.

-The Oakland FRC is the center of family strengthening and support in the community and a place where parents can acquire the knowledge and skills to be self-sufficient, resilient, and engaged with their children and the community.
+The Children’s Home Society of California Oakland Family Resource Center is a place where Oakland parents and community members acquire the knowledge, resources, and training needed to be self-sufficient, resilient, and engaged with their children and their community.

 Programs and Services